 In 1983 the property was given to Cheekwood Botanical Gardens and Museum of Art.
 In 1988, Huldah Sharp’s dream of a nature sanctuary started down the long road to reality when Cheekwood hired a full time naturalist to oversee the creation of a wildlife habitat preserve, establish education programming, undertake conservation projects, correct erosion problems and make the now 125-acre site available for plant research.
 The new facility was christened Owl’s Hill Nature Center.
 The caretakers cottage that had originally been a hay barn was turned into a Visitor Center.

 Since there was only one employee and financial support was limited to interest on the endowment, progress was slow but steady.
 Cheekwood provided administrative support but financially, Owl’s Hill was on its own.
 In 1991 a Boy Scout appeared in search of an Eagle Service Project.
 His project was removing wire fencing from a scenic wooded area.
 The restoration had begun.
-Between 1991 and the summer of 2015, ninety-one Eagle Service Projects helped transform the neglected, overgrown cattle farm into a vibrant wildlife sanctuary.
+Since then, more than 100 Eagle Service Projects have helped transform the neglected, overgrown cattle farm into a vibrant wildlife sanctuary.

-In the spring of 2006, the Board of Trustees of the Cheekwood Botanical Garden & Museum of Art voted to turn over all Owl's Hill assets to the newly created nonprofit organization.
-The now 160-acre preserve Owl's Hill Nature Sanctuary became a completely independent non-profit by spring of 2007.
+In the spring of 2007, the Board of Trustees of the Cheekwood Botanical Garden & Museum of Art voted to turn over all Owl's Hill assets to the newly created nonprofit organization.
+The now 150-acre preserve Owl's Hill Nature Sanctuary became a completely independent non-profit by spring of 2007.